JustANothing/python-aria-mirror-bot/README.md

 - pkg install git

-- git clone Your aria repo link
+- git clone "your aria repo link"

 - cd python-aria-mirror-bot

 - pkg install python

 - pip3 install -r requirements-cli.txt

+- pip install --upgrade pip
+  (if you want to upgrade the pip version)

 - First download the secret.json file
 - If you rename it, it will be credentials.json